oracle/oci-utils/lib/oci_utils/migrate/doc/oci_image_migrate.md

    1. The git package is installed.

    1. The developer channel is defined and enabled in the yum.repo.

+   1. The kvm utils channel is defined and enabled in the yum.repo.

    1. The python setuptools package is at the latest release.